gabrielprrd/gabrielprrd/README.md

 - ⚡ Working as a Front-end Developer mainly with Vue.js;
 - 🌱 Studying algorithms and data structures implementations;
 - 📫 You can reach me on [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/gabrielprrd/)](https://www.linkedin.com/in/gabrielprrd/)
-- ⚡ Fun fact about me, people say I'm very kind but my earphones usually are playing the heaviest deathcore you can imagine;
 - 😄 You can check my portfolio website [here](https://gabrielprrd.github.io/ "here").

 ## Statistics